• Image

 • Animal Kingdom is mythic adventure, anthropology, and nature writing braided together.

-Disney isn’t themed.
-It’s narratively structured.
+Disney isn’t merely themed, it’s narratively structured.

 2. The parks are filled with literal libraries and reading nooks